10up/Engineering-Best-Practices/_includes/markdown/Web-Vitals.md

 > An LCP score of 2.5 seconds or less is considered to be a conducive measurement for good user experience.

-LCP is measured in seconds (s) and can be tracked against the follow DOM elements:
+LCP is measured in seconds (s) and can be tracked against the following DOM elements:

 * `<img>`
 * `<image>` - inside an SVG